FeliCa: Technology

 FeliCa's encryption key is dynamically generated each time mutual authentication is performed, preventing fraud such as impersonation.

 FeliCa is externally powered, i.e. it does not need a battery to operate.
 The card uses power supplied from the special FeliCa card reader when the card comes in range.
 When the data transfer is complete, the reader will stop the supply of power.

 FeliCa was proposed for ISO/IEC 14443 Type C but was rejected.
 However, ISO/IEC 18092 (Near Field Communication) uses some similar modulation methods.
 It uses Manchester coding at 212 kbit/s in the 13.56 MHz range.
 A proximity of 10 centimeters or less is required for communication.

 FeliCa complies with JIS: X6319-4: Specification of implementation for integrated circuit(s) cards - Part 4: High speed proximity cards.
 The standard is regulated by JICSAP (Japan IC Card System Application Council).

 The UK IT security evaluation and certification scheme provides more detail as to the internal architecture of the FeliCa card (RC-S860).
 FeliCa IC card (hardware) and its operating system has obtained ISO15408 Evaluation Assurance Level 4 (EAL4), a standard which indicates the security level of information technology and consumer products.

 FeliCa is also included as a condition of the NFC Forum Specification Compliance.

 A new version of FeliCa IC chip was announced in June 2011 and had enhanced security adopting the Advanced Encryption Standard (AES) encryption.
 Sony claimed the next generation chip would have a higher performance, reliability and lower power consumption.
-The newest generation of the technology was announced by Sony in 2020, which introduced higher levels of encryption and additional security options to meet market needs.
+The newest generation of the technology was announced by Sony in 2020, which received the EAL6+ certification, in accordance with ISO/IEC 15408 Common Criteria.